andrelomonaco/kubeadm/CERTIFICADOS.md

 Por padrao os certificados sao criados com expiracao de 1 ano, porem ao se utilizar o kubeadm para uma atualizacao os certificados sao renovados automaticamente.

+kubeadm renews all the certificates during control plane upgrade.

+This feature is designed for addressing the simplest use cases; if you don't have specific requirements on certificate renewal and perform Kubernetes version upgrades regularly
+(less than 1 year in between each upgrade), kubeadm will take care of keeping your cluster up to date and reasonably secure.

 Para verificar a expiracao dos certificados utilizar o seguinte comando

 ```